amaz1none/devex-fe-grades/shared/grades/Level 1 - Intern.md

 ## ✋ 6.
 What kind of behavior I should avoid?
 - Asking same questions again and again
 - Afraid to ask questions
-- Helplesness.
+- Helplesness
-- Lazyness.
+- Lazyness

 ## 🙍 7.
 Who approves the upgrade decision?
 Team Leader

 ## 🥪 8.
 Additional info
-### 3 months of internship, then we either promote to Level 2 - Junior developer or say goodbye
+- 3 months of internship, then we either promote to Level 2 - Junior developer or say goodbye
+- Better avoid assigning support projects to interns
+- 3-4 developers of one competency could be easily complemented with 1 intern